Skip to content

 The best way to know if you need more magnesium is to be guided by the symptoms.
 If acidosis persists, we can be fairly sure it is connected to magnesium deficiency and therefore a weaker antioxidant detox system.
 However, there are also a constellation of other symptoms that can indicate magnesium deficiency, such as anxiety, sleep problems, cramps and involuntary muscle movements (like restless legs), digestion problems, skin disorders, chronic inflammation, depression of energy, mental fog, obesity, osteoporosis and other bone disorders, hypertension, heart arrhythmia, arthritis, immune disorders (including cancer) – and the list goes on.

 Just as the blood pH is not an accurate indicator of tissue cell pH, the same goes for magnesium levels in the blood not being an accurate indicator of tissue cell magnesium stores.
-Only 1% of the total magnesium in the body is present in extracellular fluids and only 0.3% is found in the blood serum.
-Tissue cells are known to sacrifice their stored magnesium in order to keep the free magnesium ions in the blood within the normal range.
-By the time hypomagnesemia shows up via blood tests, the tissue cells would have become more significantly depleted.
+Only 1% of the total magnesium in the body is present in extracellular fluids , with only 0.3% found in the blood serum.
+Blood tests generally indicate the normal range between 1.8 and 2.6 mg/dL.
+Tissue cells in muscle and bone are known to sacrifice their stored magnesium in order to keep blood magnesium within the normal range.
+By the time hypomagnesemia shows up via blood tests, the tissue cells would have become significantly depleted.

 A number of factors can negatively affect magnesium balance and homeostasis in the body and, in the long-term, may result in magnesium deficiency.
 Such factors may be a decreased intake of magnesium from the food or drinking water, excessive stress or trauma, an increased magnesium loss through the kidneys, an impaired intestinal absorption of magnesium, as well as prolonged use of some medications causing hypomagnesemia.